taw27/School-Database-App-with-React-and-a-REST-API/api/README.md

 ## Running Instructions

-1. Download or clone the repository
-2. Open Terminal in the project directory
+1. Open Terminal in the project directory
-3. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies
-4. Run `npm run seed` to seed the SQLite database
+3. Run `npm run seed` to seed the SQLite database
-5. Run `npm start` to start the node application
+4. Run `npm start` to start the node application
-6. Use Postman to test the rest api routes at [http://localhost:5000/](http://localhost:5000)
+5. Use Postman to test the rest api routes at [http://localhost:5000/](http://localhost:5000)

 **_Note: Requires Node.js and npm_**